Gavin Hipkins: Tender Buttons (2006)

-Empire (2007), Second Empire (2008)
+Empire (2007) and Second Empire (2008)

 In Empire, Hipkins first used the method of taking scans he made of colour plates in books and then overlaying them with an embroidered patches and decals bought from markets and music stores.
 Hipkins selected his images from children's Commonwealth and Empire annuals from the 1950s.
 He worked on these series over the summer of 2007/2008 on his McCahon House residency, and showed Second Empire at the Lopdell House Gallery.

 Bible Studies (New Testament) (2008)

 The Bible Studies (New Testament) works were first shown at the Adam Art Gallery and then re-presented at Starkwhite Gallery in Auckland.
 Continuing the methods he used in Empire and Second Empire, the large-format c-type prints each feature a detail of an image appropriated from a 1968 illustrated children's bible, overlaid with an embroidered patch bearing a two or three-word phrase from Goethe's play Faust.